Why the Customer is King in Strategic Planning

 If scenario analysis is concerned with identifying plausible futures, then strategic planning is concerned with moving the company to a sustainable position in the most likely future — all the time monitoring critical events and technologies that will lead to that future and being ready to re-orientate as necessary.

 Those companies that spend little time on strategic planning leave themselves exposed to the whims of an emergent strategy.
 Many believe that their markets are large enough to accommodate their growth aspirations without too much planning; or that they are a “fast-follower” and can rapidly adapt to changes in their markets.
 Adopting an emergent approach to strategy is clearly risky for a large company with a high level of fixed assets.
-However it may be entirely the right approach to strategic planning for a start-up technology company exploring which vertical markets to double down on or an entrepreneurial business unit of a large organisation.
+However it may be entirely the right approach to strategic planning for a start-up technology company exploring which vertical markets to double down on or an entrepreneurial business unit of a large organization.

 Follow the Money